 Derivatives.
+While the Fund may use derivatives for any investment purpose, the Fund expects to use derivatives primarily to increase or decrease exposure to a particular market, segment of the market, or security, to increase or decrease interest rate or currency exposure, or as alternatives to direct investments.
 Derivatives are financial contracts whose value is based on the value of one or more underlying indicators or the difference between underlying indicators.
 Underlying indicators may include a security or other financial instrument, asset, currency, interest rate, credit rating, commodity, volatility measure or index.
 Derivatives often involve a counterparty to the transaction.
 Derivatives involving a counterparty are subject to the credit risk of the counterparty and to the counterparty's ability or willingness to perform in accordance with the terms of the derivative.
 Derivatives include futures, forward contracts, options, inverse floating rate instruments, swaps, and certain complex structured securities.
 Derivatives can be highly volatile and involve risks in addition to, and potentially greater than, the risks of the underlying indicator(s).
 Gains or losses from derivatives can be substantially greater than the derivatives' original cost and can sometimes be unlimited.
 Derivatives can involve leverage.
 Derivatives can be complex instruments and can involve analysis and processing that differs from that required for other investment types.
 If the value of a derivative does not correlate well with the particular market or other asset class to which the derivative is intended to provide exposure, the derivative may not have the effect intended.
 Derivatives can also reduce the opportunity for gains or result in losses by offsetting positive returns in other investments.
 Derivatives can be less liquid than other types of investments.
-Legislation and regulation of derivatives in the U.S. and other countries, including asset segregation, margin, clearing, trading and reporting requirements, and leveraging and position limits, may make derivatives more costly and/or less liquid, limit the availability of certain types of derivatives, cause the Fund to change its use of derivatives, or otherwise adversely affect a Fund's use of derivatives.
+Legislation and regulation of derivatives in the U.S. and other countries, including asset segregation, margin, clearing, trading and reporting requirements, and leveraging and position limits, may make derivatives more costly and/or less liquid, limit the availability of certain types of derivatives, cause the Fund to change its use of derivatives, or otherwise adversely affect a Fund's use of